slerman12/Builder/minihydra/src/minihydra/README.md

 ---

-> *minihydra / leviathan* emerged from trying to build the parsing grammar of [UnifiedML](https://www.github.com/agi-init/UnifiedML) initially via **[Hydra](https://www.github.com/facebookresearch/hydra)**.
+*minihydra / leviathan* emerged from trying to build the parsing grammar of [UnifiedML](https://www.github.com/agi-init/UnifiedML) initially via **[Hydra](https://www.github.com/facebookresearch/hydra)**.
 After running into some limitations with **[Hydra](https://www.github.com/facebookresearch/hydra)**, I ended up needing to build *minihydra / leviathan* from scratch and have found it to be extremely useful and I personally prefer it, in only ~400 lines of code.
 Great respect to the team at **[Hydra](https://www.github.com/facebookresearch/hydra)** who know I tried my damned hardest to integrate the features I wanted into **[Hydra](https://www.github.com/facebookresearch/hydra)**.
 After overdoing the hacking (and the issue-posting), eventually I built this.
 Hope people find it useful.
 No competition intended.

-I left most of the documentation ambiguous, but to my knowledge, *minihydra / leviathan* supports everything you could need.
+[//]: # (I left most of the documentation ambiguous, but to my knowledge, *minihydra / leviathan* supports everything you could need.)

-:fleur_de_lis:
+[//]: # (:fleur_de_lis:)

 ---